Effective VAT planning aims to ensure that VAT is relatively painless, and that you are reclaiming as much as possible of the VAT you pay.

 Businesses that are not VAT-registered cannot reclaim any VAT they have paid.

-VAT registration is legally required if your VAT-taxable turnover exceeds the VAT threshold (£85,000 2017/18) or is expected to do so in the next 30 days alone.
+VAT registration is legally required if your VAT-taxable turnover exceeds the VAT threshold of £85,000 in a 12 month period or is expected to do so in the next 30 days alone.
 You may also choose to register if you think this will be advantageous to you.
+VAT-registered businesses must keep proper VAT records and issue VAT invoices to their customers.

-Since April 2016 all small businesses (and personal tax payers) have their own online tax account where they can view tax transactions across the range of business taxes including Self Assessment, Corporation Tax, VAT and PAYE for employers and make payments at any time.
+All small businesses (and personal tax payers) now have their own online tax account where they can view tax transactions across the range of business taxes including Self Assessment, Corporation Tax, VAT and PAYE for employers and make payments at any time.

 VAT returns and record-keeping can be time-consuming.
 Smaller businesses may be able to reduce the paperwork (and in some cases their costs) by opting for one of the simplified VAT accounting schemes.